mary-ext/tangled.sh-mirror/docs/hacking.md

 ```

 This starts a knot on port 6000, a spindle on port 6555
 with `ssh` exposed on port 2222.

+Once the services are running, head to
+http://localhost:3000/knots and hit verify (and similarly,
+http://localhost:3000/spindles to verify your spindle).
+It
+should verify the ownership of the services instantly if
+everything went smoothly.

-You can push repositories
+You can push repositories to this VM with this ssh config
-to this VM with this ssh config block on your main machine:
+block on your main machine:

 ```bash
 Host nixos-shell